jarak-lvly/openrv-macos-tart-build-cy2025/README.md

 Final files are written under the OpenRV checkout's `_install` directory and copied to this repository's `output/` directory.

-In the validated August 2026 test, the optimized packaging stage completed in approximately 5 minutes 41 seconds on the Tart build VM.
+In the clean `macos-tahoe-base:latest` validation run, the optimized packaging stage completed in approximately 5 minutes 49 seconds on the Tart build VM.

 <details>
 <summary><strong>Using the packaging script with manual builds</strong></summary>